toobstar/toobstar.github.io/content/posts/2023-10-09_timesheets.md

 Some professions bill by time and an optimal time-sheeting solution for them is quite different than that of *regular* companies.
 From an operational point of view it is a much simpler implementation to assume that every minute of the day is accounted for and not have to complicate things further than that.

 For other companies a decision has to be made about all the various activities that are done in a day outside of *the real work* such as lunch, meetings, training or sick leave to mention just a few.
 Are these kept separate from regular tasks (e.g. as "admin") or built into the cost of doing business.
 Unless there is a reason to be tracking *admin* tasks (which is a reasonable thing to want to do such as how much training was run across the organisation) it is simpler to just fold admin tasks into whatever the dominant tasks was for the period.
 The alternative is to track it separately (which is more work) and it just get's folded into the cost of an employee anyway at the end of the day.
 So unless you need to know leave taken, or how much time was spent in meetings, my recommendation is to just treat admin tasks as part of the dominant activity where possible.
-It's less work up-front (meaning data quality *should* be higher) and when reporting later (with fewer adjustments to get to true cost).
+It's less work up-front when entering data (meaning data quality *should* be higher) and also when reporting later (with fewer adjustments to get to true cost where that is required).

 ## Planning Work

 Tracking time taken to complete past work is often used to forecast time to be taken for future work.
-In some businesses or professions this is quite accurate whereas others are notoriously inaccurate.
-For those such as software development which tend to be at the less accurate end of the scale most teams don't try and get an accurate answer.
+In some businesses or professions (with more consistency in their activities) this is quite accurate whereas others are notoriously inaccurate.
+For domains like software development which are at the less accurate end of the scale teams deliberately don't try to get an accurate answer.
 They use agile methodologies, and story points with fibonacci scales or t-shirt sizing that deliberately limits the ability to predict the work taken to complete larger tasks.
 For this sort of work time-sheets are not a practical tool for predicting time to complete a future task.
-Perhaps in the aggregate they are more effective but care should be taken even then.
+Perhaps in a sufficiently abstract aggregate they are somewhat effective but care should be taken even then.

 For work which is more repeatable, with fewer unknowns, past experience can be a more useful guide for forecasting.
 And particularly in the case with external stakeholders (such as customers expecting a deliverable) on a schedule the ability to forecast accurately is hugely important for a business.
 This is essentially an exercise in filling the work pipeline most optimally.